 Ruth Jolicoeur is the school nurse and can be reached at 617.349.6540 x120.
 You may also discuss any concerns with your child’s teacher.
 For kindergarten families, the small group orientation session may be a good opportunity to do so prior to the beginning of school.
 You may also contact the Food and Nutrition office for additional accommodations.
 More information about the School Nursing Services are available here.

 There is also a King Open Community email list you can subscribe to.
 This email list is a forum for parents/guardians of current KO students to discuss issues, ask school-related questions of other parents, make connections, and brainstorm ideas.
 The list is unmoderated—messages are not screened before they go to the list.

 Lastly, you may also visit the school’s website.
 Please let us know if you have any questions.

 How may I get involved?

 There are a variety of ways to get involved in the King Open community: You may serve as a Classroom Connector in your child’s classroom, attend an event, volunteer to help in a classroom, chaperone on field trips, participate on a committee, etc.

-The Friends of King Open (FOKO) meets once a month on Wednesday mornings at 8:30am.
+The Friends of King Open (FOKO) meets monthly.
 Please join us and learn about all of the great ways to get involved!
-Please contact Sarah Christopher if you are interested in joining the FOKO board.
+Please contact Sarah Christopher if you are interested in joining the FOKO board or have any questions.